lzrwilliam/IntroductionToRobotics/README.md

 - implementation details (if aplicable)
 - picture of the setup
 - video

--
-Homework 0 (creating the repo and installing the Arduino IDE) does not need to be included in the description.
+Homework 0 (completing the form) and Homework 1 (creating the PRIVATE repo, adding the TA users to it and installing the Arduino IDE) does not need to be included in the description.

 ## ---------------- START REPRODUCING FROM BELOW THIS LINE ----------------